New rules: what to eat to beat cancer

 1. Red and processed meats;

 2. Sugar-sweetened drinks; or

 3. Highly processed foods and refined grain products.

 Alcohol recommendations: previous

 If you drink alcohol, limit how much: no more than 1 drink a day for women or 2 for men.

 It’s best not to drink any alcohol.
 People who do choose to drink alcohol should limit their consumption to no more than 1 drink a day for women and 2 drinks a day for men.

-“The guideline continues to reflect the current science that dietary patterns, not specific foods, are important to reduce the risk of cancer and improve overall health,” says Laura Makaroff, American Cancer Society Senior Vice President, Prevention and Early Detection.
-“There is no one food or even food group that is adequate to achieve a significant reduction in cancer risk.
+“The guideline reflects the current science that dietary patterns, not specific foods, are important to reduce the risk of cancer and improve overall health,” says Laura Makaroff, American Cancer Society Senior Vice President, Prevention and Early Detection.
+“There’s no one food or food group that’s adequate to achieve a significant reduction in cancer risk.